szz-dvl/JSLoader/README.txt

   - DB Managing ===> Unitary inserts / updates.
   - Import Button / Disable Everywhere button text. .... ¬¬'
   - Existing tabs are recreated when opening URLs from listener ===> to be tested when editing existing script.
+  - POSTS request do not show data on tab listener. ====> Rules preference when several policies are applied in one rule or several rules match against a req.

 - Finally:
+  - Style everything up!
+  		  * Inform user of unpersisted data on views.
-  - Style everything up! ====> paginate lists, filter for domains & groups lists.
+		  * paginate lists, filter for domains & groups lists.

   - Initial examples for each info recipient.
   - Prevent context menu on extension windows.
   - Big refactor, Shortcuts + Page Action + Opt Page ===> Definitively remove browser action!

   - Must dead scripts be garbage collected?? =S...
+(Option to run several scripts in one URL in standalone mode, without sharing namespace)